-Prior to the issue of any Construction Certificate, the Landscape Plan (prepared by Cabbage Tree Landscape, Project No. 20220901, Issue DA_02B, Revision 13, dated June 2023), is to be amended to incorporate the following and approved by the Development Assessment Coordinator, Penrith City Council:

-All trees within the landscape strip area, between the car parking area and the western / Compass Drive, around to the western most driveway in Lockwood Road, are to be provided with structural soil pits or similar, achieving a minimum of 35m3 per tree.
-It is suggested that a continuous trench be provided incorporating the structural soil pits of the carpark blisters and drainage.
-Assuming the pits are 1m deep they should extend 4m beyond the fence line, under the carpark surface, while not extending into the verge due to underground services.
-Drainage with connection to stormwater is required.

 [The trees are planted further away from the carpark than the street trees are from the road (there is no structural soil under the road).
 Tree roots do not grow only within the property boundary.
 The total area available for the tree roots is therefore from the carpark kerb out to the street kerb which would give an area greater than 35 sqm]

-Provision of an additional landscape area to the west of the office of ‘Warehouse 2,’ with suitable species.

 [There is not room for another garden as this is an undercover area]

-Indicates that landscaped blister islands (including associated structural soil pits) are spaced no further apart than 1 island per 6 car parking spaces.

 [It was previously conceded by Council that this was not necessary because the 40% canopy coverage DCP requirement has already been demonstrated]

-Specifications or elevations are to be provided of the fencing located within the street setback areas (being 2.1m high, black, palisade style).

 [The Applicant has already provided these specifications]